r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 ../../bin/R CMD INSTALL PKI
 ```

-To use `gdb` as the debugger, one may install it using `pacman` in Rtools43
+To use `gdb` as the debugger (when on Intel machines, see below for notes
+for an ARM machine), one may install it using `pacman` in Rtools44 (and
-(and hence Msys2) as follows:
+hence Msys2) as follows:

 ```
 pacman -Syuu